TAOLiyong/3Dgame/README.md

 execute: ./Build/John Lemon’s Haunted Jaunt.exe

 ## issues
-- don't have Esc menu(close game by task manager or arrive the goal)
+- don't have Esc menu(close game by task manager or arriving the goal)
 - won't be game over even aganist the ghost